Hot Water Cornbread

 How to Store Hot Water Cornbread:

-Store leftover hot water cornbread that’s completely cooled in an airtight sealable bag or container for up to 5 days refrigerated.
-You can eat them cold or at room temperature, or to reheat, place them on a foil-lined baking sheet in a 350 degree F. oven for 10 minutes or until warmed through.
-You can also store in the freezer for 3 to 4 months.
+Leftover hot water cornbread that’s completely cooled can be stored in an airtight sealable bag or container for up to 5 days refrigerated.
+You can eat it cold or at room temperature, or to reheat, bake it at 350 degrees on a foil-lined baking sheet for 10 minutes or until warmed through.
+You can also store it in the freezer for 3 to 4 months.

 closeup of hot water cornbread on paper towel